jovibor/HexCtrl/README.md

 ```

 ### [](#)HEXSPANSTRUCT
 This struct is used mostly in selection and bookmarking routines.
-It shows offset and size of the data.
+It holds offset and size of the data region.
 ```cpp
 struct HEXSPANSTRUCT
 {